WE (Warm Embrace): Composition

-"Warm Embrace" is an R&B slow jam that contains an interpolation of Guy's 1991 single "Let's Chill".
+"Warm Embrace" is an R&B slow-jam, that contains an interpolation of Guy's 1991 single "Let's Chill".
 According to Vibe the "romantic" content of the song "eases away from his recent trajectory of hyper-sexual music" being part of the crooner's "soft side".
+Brown starts the song's second verse by singing: "Take my chance and dive into your ocean, yeah / Tried my best to give you all that you want / Girl, before you leave, let me love every part of your anatomy / And I want you to pour your pain on me".
+Keithan Samuels of Rated R&B commented "Warm Embrace"'s lyrical content saying that it "shows the tender side of Brown as he aims to sexually please his stressed-out partner the best way he can".

 Critical reception

-Vibes reviewer Mya Abraham praised the track as "endearing", and stating that its sound is reminiscent of ’80s R&B. Keithan Samuels of Rated R&B found the song to be "sweet-sounding".
-HotNewHipHop called the song a "sensual slow jam", and complimented its "clever interpolation".
+"WE (Warm Embrace)" received critical acclaim.
+Vibes reviewer Mya Abraham praised the track as "endearing", and stated its sound is reminiscent of ’80s R&B. Keithan Samuels of Rated R&B found the song to be "sweet-sounding".
+HotNewHipHop called it a "sensual slow jam", and complimented its "clever interpolation".
+The song was listed among the top 5 best R&B songs of 2022 by Vibe: "["Warm Embrace"] will go down in history as one of Chris Brown’s most timeless songs".